Exploring Representation Invariance in Finetuning: Evaluation

 \subsection{Setting}

-Our downstream task mainly focuses on the medical image classification.
-The baseline model is a Vision Transformer~\cite{dosovitskiy2020image} (ViT-B/16) with 12 Transformer encoder layers, an embedding dimension of 768, and 12 attention heads per layer.
-The model is initialized with pretrained weights.
-Various finetuning strategies are compared: full finetuning (FULL) of all parameters, finetuning only the classification head (LINEAR), training from scratch (SCRATCH), hard similarity‐constrained finetuning (HCS), and our RepSim.
-We also compare the most three structural relevant PEFT methods in compatibility evaluation, \eg, Adaptformer, LoRA and Partial-3.
-Evaluation metrics include CKA (which measures the representation similarity between pretrained and finetuned models) as well as accuracy (Acc) and mean Average Precision (mAP) for assessing classification performance.
-For evaluation, we use five medical image classification datasets: ISIC2018~\cite{codella2019skin}, APTOS2019~\cite{karthikaptos}, and three datasets from MedFM dataset~\cite{wang2023medfmc} (namely, MedFM-Chest, MedFM-Colon, and MedFM-Endo).
-These datasets cover various modalities, including skin lesions, diabetic retinopathy diagnosis, chest X-rays, pathology, and colonoscopy images, and they encompass multi-class, binary, and multi-label classification tasks, with comparable dataset sizes.
-Additional details on the training and evaluation settings are provided in the supplementary materials.
+We choose medical image classification as the representative cross-domain low-resource downstream task.
+The backbone is a Vision Transformer~\cite{dosovitskiy2020image} (ViT-B/16), pretrained on ImageNet-1K (12 encoder layers, 768-dim embeddings, 12 attention heads).
+We compare our method RIFT against RSC by integrating them into mainstream finetuning methods, including full finetuning (FULL), classification-head only (LINEAR), training from scratch (SCRATCH), and PEFT(VPT, AdaptFormer, LoRA).
+Evaluation metrics contains CKA for representation similarity measure (Sim) as well as accuracy (Acc) and mean Average Precision (mAP) for classification performance.
+For reference, the representaion similarity of LINEAR is always $1$ since backbone is frozen.
+Experiments are conducted on five medical datasets, including three MedFM subsets~\cite{wang2023medfmc} (Chest, Colon, Endo), ISIC2018~\cite{codella2019skin}, and APTOS2019~\cite{karthikaptos}.
+They covers diverse modalities (skin, fundus, chest X-ray, pathology, colonoscopy) and tasks (multi-class, binary, multi-label).
+Additional training and evaluation details are provided in Appendix~\ref{app:setting}.